VictoryJin/ML1/README.md

 # ML1
-Machine Learning to predict email contacts <br />
+Machine Learning to predict email contacts. <br />
-This is my improved version of what was a term-project with a group of 4 in a ML class <br />
+This is my improved version of what was a term-project with a group of 4 in a ML class. <br />

 1) cleaner.py = cleans the strings with stop/stem words, universal strings, and punctuations(finished) and outputs the cleaned indexed file. <br />
    // Do NOT need to run again if HRC_clean.tsv is in ./data/ <br />